liaochenlanruo/pgcgap/docs/index.md

     - Oxford reads assembly

       Oxford nanopore only produces one reads file, so only the parameter of "\-\-reads1" needs to be set, where the value is ".fasta". “\-\-genomeSize” is the estimated genome size, and users can check the genome size of similar strains in the NCBI database for reference.
 The parameter was set to "4.8m" here.
-The suffix of the reads file here is ".fasta" and its length is 6, so "\-\-suffix_len" is set to 6.
+The suffix of the reads file here is ".fasta" and its length is 6, so "\-\-suffix_len" was set to 6.

      ```
      $pgcgap --Assemble --platform oxford --ReadsPath Reads/Oxford --reads1 .fasta --genomeSize 4.8m --threads 4 --suffix_len 6